TNTKien/suicaodex/README.md

 ### Deployments

-This project is setup to deploy on [Cloudflare Pages](https://pages.cloudflare.com/).
-Remember to change Compatibility flags to `nodejs_compat` in both development and production environments in order to make it work, you can find this in Cloudflare page's Settings section.
+~~This project is setup to deploy on [Cloudflare Pages](https://pages.cloudflare.com/).
+Remember to change Compatibility flags to `nodejs_compat` in both development and production environments in order to make it work, you can find this in Cloudflare page's Settings section.~~

+Edge runtime liemhaihondaitao.
+Preview version may work at local.
+Deployments?
+Who knows `¯\_(ツ)_/¯`

 ### Setup pnpm (optional)